orocos/rtt_ros_integration/README.md

 Also, while the `orocos_find_package()` macro can be used to find both Orocos-based packages and normal pkg-config-based packages, you should only use it for Orocos-based packages.
 You should use the normal CMake and Catkin mechanisms for all non-Orocos dependencies.
+As long as the names of orocos packages are listed as `<build_depend>` dependencies in your package.xml files, their build flags will automatically be made available when buildinf your package.
+Listing them in the package.xml file will also enforce proper build ordering.

 To build components, libraries, typekits, and other Orocos plugins, use the standard `orocos_*()` CMake macros.
 Then to make these available to other